 Which should I choose?

-Our Policy Guides or an experienced insurance agent can help you determine the best Medigap plan for your personal needs.
+Our Policy Guides can help you determine the best Medigap plan for your personal needs.
 In general, you should select the policy that best fits your healthcare needs and your budget.
 The more out of pocket expenses you eliminate, the easier it becomes to keep up with the costs.

 If your Medicare Part B eligibility date is after January 1, 2020, it’s an easy decision.
 You aren’t qualified for Plan F, so Plan G is the next most compressive option.

-What is the Most Popular Medicare Supplement Plan in "State" for 2021?
+What is the Most Popular Medicare Supplement Plan in Arizona for 2021?

 Now that new Medicare beneficiaries are ineligible for Plan F, the most popular Medigap plan is Medicare Supplement Plan G in Arizona.
 A comparison of all 10 plan options may lead you to select Plan G for five reasons.